Mars Lander 2007... Phoenix dropping onto Mars' North Pole SERIES OF MARS SCOUTING MISSIONS »

 The Phoenix was a mythological Egyptian bird representing immortality.
 It lived 500 years in a desert, consumed itself by fire, and then arose from its ashes.

-A robot explorer named Phoenix was launched by NASA in August 2007 to land and scout the high northern latitudes of Mars in May 2008.
+A robot explorer named Phoenix – launched by NASA in August 2007 – landed successfully in a high northern latitude of Mars on May 25, 2008.

 views: 1 2 3 4 5

-The lander is touching down on terrain suspected of covering a vast reservoir of water ice just a foot beneath the surface.
-Phoenix is looking for water in ice on and just beneath the surface and search the arctic soil for signs of life.
+The lander touched down on terrain suspected of covering a vast reservoir of water ice just a foot beneath the surface.
+Phoenix is looking for water in ice on and just beneath the surface and searching the arctic soil for signs of life.

-Using its robotic arm to excavate a trench in the ground, and retrieve samples for geological and chemical analysis, Phoenix:The history of the ice and its interaction with the martian atmosphere will be studied for at least three months.
+What Phoenix does.
+Phoenix uses its eight-foot-long robotic arm to excavate a trench in the ground, and retrieve samples for geological and chemical analysis.
+The lander exposes the upper few feet of surface material by digging with a robotic arm to find the ice that was spotted by Mars Odyssey.
+Phoenix:The history of the ice and its interaction with the martian atmosphere will be studied for at least three months.

 - measures volatiles, such as water and organic molecules